 Other energy-efficient features, including geothermal heating systems and wastewater facilities, have attracted less attention.
 Nonetheless, they help the towers to not only resemble trees, but function like them too, the architect said.

 “The buildings really work as trees, from the roots up,” he explained.
 “They have a trunk, and they distribute (water and energy) through the different branches.”

 In September, Vertical Forest was named among four finalists for the RIBA International Prize, a biennial award honoring the world’s best new buildings.
 Amid the plaudits, Boeri claims the project’s real success is that it serves as a prototype.

 The architect has far more ambitious designs.
-His firm has already unveiled plans for new Vertical Forest buildings in European cities including Treviso in Italy, Lausanne in Switzerland and Utrecht in the Netherlands.
+His firm has already unveiled plans for new Vertical Forests in European cities including Treviso in Italy, Lausanne in Switzerland and Utrecht in the Netherlands.